 For a relaxing, affordable and safe getaway, beachside camping at Jetty Park is a wonderful choice.
 I felt so content being able to walk out onto the beach and return to our campsite within minutes.
 We could enjoy the beach without having to worry about getting in our car and driving back home.
-Camping at Jetty Park allowed us to savor the beachside life at a facility that is managing safety precautions well, allowing us to fully relax together in this crazy time.

 In the center of the campground there are restroom and shower facilities.
 There is also a communal firepit as well as a lane for playing horseshoes and a few shuffleboard courts.

 Near these facilities you'll find the check-in building and a camp store.
 Practically any of the essentials you might need are available for purchase here.
 There is also a boat ramp near the campground and Waters Edge which serves as a supplies shop and a cafe.
 Waters Edge Cafe is currently closed every Wednesday, but otherwise you can grab a casual breakfast or lunch here until 12:00 p.m.
 The bait and tackle shop at Waters Edge is open every day from 6:00 a.m. – 6:00 p.m.

 There is a playground on the edge of the campground.
 We had fun letting our son play here while catching views of the Vehicle Assembly Building in the distance and cruise ships at the port.